Miguel Hidalgo y Costilla: Education, ordination, and early career

 Although Hidalgo had a traditional education for the priesthood, as an educator at the Colegio de San Nicolás he had innovated in teaching methods and curriculum.
 In his personal life, he did not advocate or live the way expected of 18th-century Mexican priests.
 Instead, his studies of Enlightenment-era ideas caused him to challenge traditional political and religious views.
 He questioned the absolute authority of the Spanish king and challenged numerous ideas presented by the Church, including the power of the popes, the virgin birth, and clerical celibacy.
 As a secular cleric, he was not bound by a vow of poverty, so he, like many other secular priests, pursued business activities, including owning three haciendas; but contrary to his vow of chastity, he formed liaisons with women.
 One was with Manuela Ramos Pichardo, with whom he had two children, as well as a child with Bibiana Lucero.
 He later lived with a woman named María Manuela Herrera, fathering two daughters out of wedlock with her, and later fathered three other children with a woman named Josefa Quintana.

 These actions resulted in his appearance before the Court of the Inquisition, although the court did not find him guilty.
-Hidalgo was egalitarian.
+Hidalgo was an egalitarian.
 As parish priest in both San Felipe and Dolores, he opened his house to natives and mestizos as well as criollos.

 Background to the War of Independence

 The conspiracy of Querétaro

-Meanwhile, in Querétaro City a conspiracy was brewing, organized by the mayor Miguel Domínguez and his wife Josefa Ortiz de Domínguez; members of the military, such as Ignacio Allende, Juan Aldama and Mariano Abasolo, also participated.
+Meanwhile, in the city of Querétaro, a conspiracy was brewing, organized by the mayor Miguel Domínguez and his wife Josefa Ortiz de Domínguez; members of the military, such as Ignacio Allende, Juan Aldama and Mariano Abasolo, also participated.
 Allende was in charge of convincing Hidalgo to join his movement, since the priest of Dolores had very influential friends from all over the Bajío and even New Spain, such as Juan Antonio Riaño, mayor of Guanajuato, and Manuel Abad y Queipo, Bishop of Michoacán.